7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 ## RBAC and Azure Role

-Azure RBAC is the authorization system built on ARM that implment accessmanagement over the four Fundemtnal Azure Roles Owner, Contributor, Reader, User Access Administration.
+Azure RBAC is the authorisation system built on ARM that implement access management over the four Fundamental Azure Roles Owner, Contributor, Reader, User Access Administration.
 Therefore:
 Azure Policy  != Azure Roles && RBAC
 - [[Azure-Administration-Azure-Policies]] - Policies  - WHAT? - ensures compliance of resources and does not restrict access
 - [[Azure-Administration-Azure-Roles-And-RBAC]] - WHO?